warkrismagic/mcp-ui-fork_research/docs/src/guide/client/usage-examples.md

 ---

-That’s it!
-Just use `<HtmlResource />` with the right props and you’re ready to render interactive HTML from MCP resources in your React app.
+That's it!
+Just use `<HtmlResource />` with the right props and you're ready to render interactive HTML from MCP resources in your React app.
 If you need more details, check out the [HtmlResource Component](./html-resource.md) page.